Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Generics is a powerful feature available in many statically typed languages.
 It offers a way to write code that seamlessly operates against many different types, by targeting the features they share rather than the types themselves.
 This provides the means for building flexible and reusable components without having to sacrifice type safety or introduce unnecessary duplication.

 Even though generics have been around in C# for a while, I still sometimes manage to find new and interesting ways to use them.
-For example, in one of my [previous articles](/blog/return-type-inference) I wrote about a trick I came up with that helps achieve return type inference for generics, providing an easier way to work with container union types.
+For example, in one of my [previous articles](/blog/return-type-inference) I wrote about a trick I came up with that helps achieve return type inference, providing an easier way to work with container union types.

 Recently, I was also working on some code involving generics and had an unusual challenge: I needed to define a signature where all type arguments were optional, but usable in arbitrary combinations with each other.
 Initially I attempted to do it by introducing type overloads, but that led to an impractical design that I wasn't very fond of.

 After a bit of experimentation, I found a way to solve this problem elegantly by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, except applied in relation to types instead of objects.
-The design I arrived at features a domain-specific language that allows consumers to resolve the type they need by "configuring" it in a sequence of logical steps.
+The design I arrived at features a domain-specific language that allows consumers to resolve the type they need, by "configuring" it in a sequence of logical steps.

-In this article, I will show what this approach is about and how you can use it to compose generic type overloads in a more accessible way.
+In this article, I will explain what this approach is about and how you can use it to organize complex generic types in a more accessible way.

 ## Fluent interfaces